Explore this Section

 - One of the best ways of finding out about a job is to talk to someone doing it.
 We can suggest ways of identifying appropriate individuals and how you might approach them.

 - Work experience gives a great insight into the jobs and organisations and it also looks good on a CV.
 Finding Work Experience contains information on available programmes.
-You can also talk to a Careers Adviser about work experience applications.
+You can also talk to a Careers Consultant about work experience applications.

 Making it happen